Professor322/sds_guided_3dgs/README.md

 cp default_new.py ~/miniconda3/envs/sds_splats/lib/python3.10/site-packages/gsplat/strategy/default.py
 ```

 To reproduce evaluation done in the table one can use `sbatch_runner_3d.py` script.
-Those executions should be done in the sequantial order
+This script is used to bootstrap the execution command to start training your 3D splat, using methods like SRGS or GaussianSR.
+**Important note**: First execution will take longer time because gsplat will build its cuda kernels.

 ```
 python3 sbatch_runner_3d.py --debug --thesis > example_run_commands_3d